yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 # RNA spots detection

-We can now try to detect blobs and measures their intensity...
+We can now try to detect blobs and measure their intensity...
 Let's run a specific tool for this!

 > <hands-on-title>Perform 2-D spot detection</hands-on-title>
 >